thomas-2020/entirex-broker-metrics-exporter/README.md

 ## Build Container

 To build a container for EntireX Broker Exporter, you can use the [Dockerfile](./Dockerfile).
+The container image `maven` is downloaded and used to build the Exporter as image.
+Maven will download additional libraries.
+If you behind a HTTP proxy, you must configure Maven regarding proxy settings.
+There is an example in [Dockerfile](./Dockerfile) to adapt Maven configuration settings.

 ```
 docker build -t entirex-broker-exporter:latest .